digrouz/docker-ddclient/README.md

 ### `DOCKMAILDOMAIN`

 This variable is not mandatory and specifies the address where the mail appears to come from for user authentication.
 Do not specify any if mail notifications are not required.

 ## Notes

+* The docker entrypoint can upgrade operating system at each startup.
+To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.

+## Issues

+If you encounter an issue please open a ticket at [github](https://github.com/digrouz/docker-alp-ddclient/issues)

+## Notes